HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/mark-1.md

 * The Mark 1 device will power on with ‘white spinning eyes’.
 This will last around 20 seconds to 1 minute.
 Mark 1 will then have ‘full blue eyes’.
 * Mark 1 will then advise that it needs to be connected to WiFi.
 * Follow the instructions to connect Mark 1 to the internet.
 * Once you are connected, Mark 1 will advise that you need to pair the device.
-Pair the device on home.mycroft.ai
+Pair the device on home.chatterbox.ai

 {% page-ref page="../pairing-your-device.md" %}

 That’s it!
-Once your Mark 1 is paired, you’ll be able to use all the default Skills that come with the device, and you’ll also be able to install your own from the list at: [https://mycroft.ai/documentation/skills/\#community-developed-skills](https://mycroft.ai/documentation/skills/#community-developed-skills)
+Once your Mark 1 is paired, you’ll be able to use all the default Skills that come with the device, and you’ll also be able to install your own from the list at: [https://chatterbox.ai/documentation/skills/\#community-developed-skills](https://chatterbox.ai/documentation/skills/#community-developed-skills)

 #### Option 2: Update the Mark 1 using voice commands